chilico/django-wsgi/README.md

 This is a Django repo for bootstrapping projects running the WSGI server.

-It may act as a template to get a dockerised async Django backend setup quickly.
+It may act as a template to get a dockerised Django backend setup quickly.

 ## Architecture